acornejo/mamba/README.md

 As a rule of thumb, you should always use the `fun` keyword when declaring functions, the only exception is when you want to explicitly prevent overloading.

+# Functions that receive references

+Mamba treats the input parameters received by a function as read-only.
+Restricting functions to not have side effects on their input parameters generally leads to cleaner code.
+Mamba provides references for those rare cases when modifying the input parameters is actually what you want.
+A variable is declared to be a reference by prepending its type with the `&` operator.
+They must be declared as references both in the function definition and during function invocation.

+    fun increment |&Int x| -> ():
+        x = x + 1

+    var a = 1
+    assert(a == 1)
+    increment(&a)
+    assert(a == 2)
+    increment(&a)
+    assert(a == 3)

 # Defining interfaces